oliverrodin/React-query-exjobb/README.md

 Video om React Query.

-Video med grundaren av React Query.
+Video with the founder of React Query.